High-Risk Business Loans: The Essential Guide

 How do High-Risk Business Loans work?

-Business term loans are when a business receives a lump sum and repay it plus interest in fixed monthly payments.
+Business term loans are a form of business lending where a business receives a lump sum and repays it plus interest in fixed monthly payments.
 A traditional term loan would carry a low-to-moderate interest rate, low fees, and long repayment terms of several years.

-Short-term loans are a modified version of these traditional structures designed to offset lender risk for small business owners that can’t qualify for a traditional term loan.
-The terms are shorter – usually maxing out at 18 or 24 months and as short as 3 months.
+Short-term business loans are a modified version of these traditional structures designed to offset lender risk for small business owners who can’t qualify for a conventional term loan.
+Short-term loans are the most traditional type of high-risk loan, typically with a maturity of 18 months or less.
 In addition, they also carry higher interest rates and fees, such as an origination fee.

 Merchant Cash Advance

 The business repays the advance with a percentage of its future daily sales, known as the holdback rate.
 The holdback rate typically falls between 8% and 15%.
-The amount you fluctuates with your sales.
+The amount fluctuates with your sales.
+Merchant cash advances may come with costs higher than traditional bank financing, reflecting the flexibility of repayment that is tied to sales.

 Most merchant cash advances use a factor rate instead of an APR.
 Factor rates are simple to calculate, but the interest applies as soon as the MCA goes through, so you can reduce your interest by paying early.
-MCA factor rates are usually between 1.09 and 1.15, with terms between 3-24 months.
+MCA factor rates are usually between 1.09 and 1.15, with terms between 3 and 24 months.

 Suppose you received an MCA advance for $100,000 at a 1.10 factor rate.
 You’d multiply the advance by the factor rate, $100,000 x 1.10 = $110,000, meaning you’d pay $10,000 to borrow $100k.